-Finally, the photo below shows the rest of my flat shoes, which I've had for a 3+ years now.
+Finally, the photo below shows the rest of my flat shoes, which I’ve had for several years now.
 They are all Chuck Taylor High Tops, which are the classic powerlifting shoe.
-You can't go wrong with these for weight training.
-While not the "optimal" option, they're still pretty damn good and definitely versatile.
-And as bonus, they can be worn outside the gym, too.
+You can’t go wrong with these for weight training.
+While not the “optimal” option, they’re still pretty damn good and definitely versatile.
+And as a bonus, they can be worn outside the gym, too.

 Every serious powerlifter needs a weightlifting belt.

-If the powerlifting you're buying a gift for doesn't have a belt yet, or if he only has a cheap quality one, then this is the best item you could get them.
+If the powerlifting you’re buying a gift for doesn’t have a belt yet, or if he only has a cheap quality one, then this is the best item you could get.

-In terms of which one to get, if you really want to wow your gift recipient, get the A7 / Pioneer Lever Belt.
-It's sold by A7 with their branding, and is IPF-approved because of that.
-However, it's made by Pioneer, who is world-renowned for their extremely high-quality USA-made lifting belts:
+In terms of which one to get, if you really want to wow your gift recipient, get the A7 / Pioneer Lever Belt (see my review).
+It’s sold by A7 with their branding and is IPF-approved because of that.
+However, it’s made by Pioneer, who is world-renowned for their extremely high-quality USA-made lifting belts: